ArmanVelani/3-AxisAccelerometer/README.md

 The MMA8451 is a low-cost but high-precision digital accelerometer that uses repeated-start I2C mode, with adjustable data rata and 'range' (+/-2/4/8).In this project it is used to measure the accel readings using raspberry pi 3.
 More information on the MMA8451 can be found in the [datasheet](http://www.adafruit.com/datasheets/MMA8451Q-1.pdf)

+# initial Preparation
+Before starting with any project create your Budget about the project.
+Once you have your Budget create a Schedule for your project.
+My project total Budget was $384 and the total time to complete the project was 4 months.
+The budget may vary as the prices of the parts changes.
+The schedule may also vary depending on the personal Schedule.

 # Parts Requirement
 1. [Raspberry Pi 3 Ultimate Starter kit-32 GB Edition](https://www.adafruit.com/product/3058).   $141.17
 2. [Adafruit Triple-Axis Accelerometer - 2/4/8g @ 14 bit - MMA8451](https://www.amazon.ca/gp/product/B00SK8LS4Q/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1)   $30.5